ericmjl/Network-Analysis-Made-Simple/README.md

 1. `$ python checkenv.py`

-If you do not have the Anaconda distribution, I would highly recommend getting it.
-It provides an isolated Python computing environment that will not interfere with your system Python installation, and comes with a very awesome package manager that makes installation of new packages really simple.
+If you do not have the Anaconda distribution, I would highly recommend getting it for [Windows][2], [Mac][3] or [Linux][4].
+It provides an isolated Python computing environment that will not interfere with your system Python installation, and comes with a very awesome package manager (`conda`) that makes installation of new packages a single `conda install pkgname` away.

 If you're not using Python 3, then check out @jakevdp's talk at SciPy2015 to find out why!